CHAPTER 77 BWV 120a Herr Gott, Beherrscher aller Dinge

 It would be hard to imagine a more joyous way to begin married life than with this sinfonia, even without trumpets and drums.
 Bach completes the cantata with four movements all of which, in their different ways, combine praise of the Lord with requests for His blessing.

-The first of this group is a recitative for tenor—-Lord God, hear our pleas—-bless and make prosper this union, and guide the fortunate couple.
+Lord God, hear our pleas—-bless and make prosper this union, and guide the fortunate couple.
 After a declamatory call to the Lord God of the Sabbath and of our Fathers, the vocal line affects a devoted, almost romantic quality, the tenor assuming the role of broker in his requests for a productive relationship between God and the marriage pair.

 The choir enters for the final line quoting, in four part harmony, from the Litany—-Hear us Dear Lord God.
 The harmonic progression raises the tonality up one tone in the space of just three bars (from B to C#m), a symbol, surely, of our voices uplifting towards heaven.